 These are a dime a dozen, and often they poach Barron’s word list.
 Others are just a random word list filled with archaic words or “analogy words” that appeared on the old GRE.
 Avoid these lists at all costs.
 Not just because the content is ‘iffy’ but because they are static lists.

-Many of the words that have appeared in our vocabulary ebook (which means “Vocab Wednesdays”) have been conveniently set up in quizlet.com.
+Many of the words that have appeared in our Vocabulary eBook (and “Vocab Wednesdays”) have been conveniently set up in quizlet.com.
 Since we don’t necessarily endorse any of these lists, you have to snoop around.
 But it’s easy!
-Just type in Magoosh GRE into the searchbox, and you will come up with different sets of Magoosh flashcards.
+Just type in Magoosh GRE into the search box, and you will come up with different sets of Magoosh flashcards.
 Some of them also, use words that show up in our product, words that are also high-frequency vocab words.

 This is perhaps the most important part of using a word list – doing it the right way.
 Reading through a word list of unknown words is the single most ineffective way to study vocabulary.
 That’s right – ineffective.
 If you catch yourself studying this way, stop.
 Do something else, anything else short of committing a misdemeanor, for reading a word list truly is criminal.